12% increase in conversion rates within 3 weeks of launch

 Step 2: Customization

-• Live-updating total cost calculator as users add features
+Live updating total cost calculator as users add team members

 Step 3: Checkout